Beware Best Buy's "Geek Squad." They fix your computer! They come to your

 Emergency Repair Disk Commander.
 The lawsuit filed by Austin-based Winternals

 claims that employees of Geek Squad have continued using the pirated versions

 of the software after the commercial licensing agreement broke off.
 Best

-SUING PEOPLE OVER BULLSHIT
+SUING PEOPLE OVER PETTY

 In 2002 during a spate of legal threats and challenges to competitors with